A Vacuum-Compatible Cylindrical Inertial Rotation Sensor with Picoradian Sensitivity: Remote Centering

 \section{Remote Centering}

 As the CRS was designed to be installed inside the vacuum chambers of gravitational wave observatories, it needed to be operated remotely for long durations.
 Once suspended, the equilibrium angle of the proof-mass can drift over time due to various physical mechanisms, such as changes in ambient temperature and relaxation of internal stresses.
 The drifts in the equilibrium angle can drive the proof-mass outside the range of the interferometer and even cause it to rest on its mechanical stops.
+The angular range of the interferometers is $\sim$ mrad and is limited by beam spot displacement due to the angle of the proof-mass mirrors.

 To counter this drift, we can shift the proof-mass's horizontal center-of-mass using the sensor's remote mass adjuster.
 This process is temporarily disruptive to the sensor's performance yet is only needed occasionally.
 Some commercial broadband seismometers have a similar centering mechanism.